hdorgeval/puppeteer-core-controller/README.md

 - track and record failed requests.
 Should be called after `initWith`.
 - use `getFailedRequests()` helper method on the controller to access errors that have occurred.
 - use `clearFailedRequests()` helper method on the controller to clear all past errors.

 ---

+### recordRequestsTo(url)

+- url: `string`

+- track and record requests whose url contains the input url.
+Should be called after `initWith`.

+- use `getRequestsTo(url)` helper method on the controller to access all requests that have occurred with this `url`.

+- use `getLastRequestTo(url)` helper method on the controller to access the last request that has occurred with this `url`.

+- use `clearRequestsTo(url)` helper method on the controller to clear all past requests with this `url`.

+---